aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/150-task-2/200-provision-the-control.md

 Once you have made your changes the {{% service_catalog_puppet_pipeline_link %}} should have run.
 If you were quick may still be running.
 If it has not yet started feel free to the hit the *Release change* button.

-Once it has completed it should show the *Source* and *Build* stages in green to indicate they have completed
+Once it has completed it should show the *Source*, *Build* and *Deploy* stages in green to indicate they have completed
 successfully:

 {{< figure src="/tasks/SuccessfulPuppetRun.png" >}}